jmadoremos/os-first-install-new/docker/bittorrent/README.md

         > For indexers with `FlareSolverr` section in the `Edit Indexer` page, add the `flaresolverr` in the `Tags` field.

-5. Setup `overseerr` by navigating to its domain as configured in the [nginx.conf](./res/nginx.conf) file.
+5. Setup `overseerr` by navigating to its domain.

     1. Login to Plex.